 “Live chat software has a 73% satisfaction rate as a way for customers to interact with businesses”https://learn.g2.com/facebook-chatbots

-Chatbots are not a new thing but their recent ease of deployment and integration makes them another key element in your support arsenal.
+Chatbots are not a new thing but their recent ease of Deployment is the process of releasing your application or software out onto the specific environment where it will need to... and integration makes them another key element in your support arsenal.
 This is one element that can be moved to as the technology is growing and evolving and how it can be used can change over time.
 There are numerous platforms that help you build a Facebook Messenger Chatbot that can answer basic questions and provide prompts to your users to respond with.
-But AI and Machine Learning are being integrated to provide more “smarts” and provide more meaningful responses from a knowledge base rather than a set of canned responses.
+But Artificial Intelligence (AI) is a very large and broad spectrum of technologies which most people would be familiar with through... and Machine Learning are being integrated to provide more “smarts” and provide more meaningful responses from a knowledge base rather than a set of canned responses.

 Chatbots have the benefit of being always-on and don’t need to sleep (they’re not another employee).
 Having this always-on 24/7 available option can provide quick responses and solve some customers issues.
 It provides them with another avenue or a chance to solve their problem without waiting until the next day.
 This is why a great way to use a chatbot is to provide your FAQ or How-to Information.
 If the user is still having trouble and then needs to talk to a real person, the bot can hand-over the conversation to a real team member if they’re available, otherwise, queue it up and let the user know that they will be dealt with soon.